Vic Simms: Biography

+In 1961, he released his debut single (as "Vicki Simms"), "Yo-Yo Heart" on Festival Records, aged 15.

 After getting into alcohol and committing a robbery, he was sent to prison.
 Whilst incarcerated in the notorious Bathurst Gaol he learnt how to play guitar and started writing songs.

 In 1973, his music was heard by a Robin Hood Foundation and they sent a tape to RCA who organised to have him record an album.
 This album was recorded in one hour with a mobile studio in the prison dining room and was released as The Loner.
 It has been described as "Australia's great lost classic album of black protest music".
 After the release of the album he was sent on tours of other prisons, shopping malls and the Sydney Opera House as an example of a model prisoner.
 After he was convinced he was being used he refused to continue the shows.

 After his release from prison, he reentered the entertainment industry.
-He has toured Australian prisons and, in 1990, he toured Canada with Roger Knox and Bobby McLeod where they played in prisons and on reservations.
-In 1996, he released a covers album, "From The Heart".
+He toured Australian prisons and, in 1990, he toured Canada with Roger Knox and Bobby McLeod where they played in prisons and on reservations.

+In 1996, he released a covers album titled From the Heart.

-Simms was given a Deadly in 2001 for Outstanding Contribution to Aboriginal Music.
+At the Deadly Awards 2001 he was awarded Outstanding Contribution to Aboriginal Music.

-In 2009, The Loner was added to the National Film and Sound Archive's Sounds of Australia registry.
+Simms began teaching at the University of New South Wales in 2009.
+The same year, The Loner was added to the National Film and Sound Archive's Sounds of Australia registry.
 In 2013, it was re-released by Sandman records.

 "Selections From the Loner" was released by Painted Ladies 6 June 2014.
 Songs from the original album were re-recorded by artists including Luke Peacock, Paul Kelly and Vic Simms himself.

-Simms sang "Stranger in My Country" in both the SBS documentary and accompanying cd, Buried Country: The Story of Aboriginal Country Music.
+In 2024, he was awarded an honorary degree from the University of New South Wales.

+Simms died on 8 February 2025, at the age of 79.